And here’s the thing about travelling: Even the most learned travellers feel homesick. I, sometimes do, too!

-This helps me in building a stronger connection with my current location and reflecting on the good experiences I’ve had in the past.
-It also helps in reminding myself how badly I missed those places once I left them, and thus motivate me to make the most of the present destination/situation.
+This helps me in building a stronger connection with my current location and reflect on the good experiences I’ve had in the past.
+It also helps in reminding myself how badly I missed those places once I left them, and thus motivates me to make the most of the present destination/situation.

 I keep chronicling my journeys, whether I was solo dining in a restaurant, solo jogging in a park, or enjoying drinks in a hostel with friends.

-Look back into moments and venues that brought you happiness during your trips.
+Look back on moments and venues that brought you happiness during your trips.
 What did you learn from them, and how do you think those experiences have improved your life?
-Whom did you meet and how much you’re missing them right now!
+Whom did you meet and how much you’re missing them right now?

 Connect To Things And People That Matter